bryanguillen/react-vite-runtime-env-vars/README.md

 # React + Vite Runtime Environment Variables

-This project shares one way to implement support for "runtime environment" variables for a React app.
+This project shares one way to implement support for "runtime" environment variables for a React app.

 Here's what you'll find in this `README`: